-CETRAD is a Bilateral Institution between the Government of Kenya (through The Ministry of Environment, Water and Natural Resources (MEWNR)) and the Government of Swiss Confederation, through the Centre for Development and Environment of the University of Berne.
+CETRAD is a Bilateral Institution between the Government of Kenya (through The Ministry of Water and Irrigation) and the Government of Swiss Confederation, through the Centre for Development and Environment of the University of Berne.
 CETRAD was established in July 2002 as a follow up of the then Laikipia Research Programme (1976 - 1997), and therefore builds on the long term preinvestment research facility.

 CETRAD offers short-term training courses and provides a platform for academic training programmes from collaborating local and foreign universities and other related research institutions.
 The short-term courses are designed to impact technical skills and provided field based and practical exposure to the target trainees, normally drawn from government and NGO institutions from the respective training fields.
 The academic training programmes are offered at Masters, PhD and Post Doc levels.

 CETRAD Social and Hydrological Information Platform (SHIP) was launched on Tuesday 15 December, 2015 at the Utalii Hotel in Nairobi.
 The occasion was graced by the Director of Administration in the Ministry of Water and Irrigation Mr. David Jakaiti who was representing the Principal Secretary Mr. Fred Sigor and Dr. Boniface Kiteme, Director CETRAD.The occasion was also attended by various stakeholders including WRMA, ENNDA, WSTF, KEFRI, ILRI, UON, LWF, Rural Focus and other stake holders from diverse sectors of research and development in the country.